AubreyMartin/Personal-Finance-App/README.md

 💰 Personal Finance App

 A modern personal finance dashboard built with React + TypeScript, focused on real-world financial tracking: transactions, budgets, savings pots, and recurring bills.

-This project is based on a Frontend Mentor challenge and extended with scalable architecture, clean state management, and production-style planning.
+This project is based on a Frontend Mentor challenge and extended with scalable architecture, c lean state management, and production-style planning.

 🚀 Features